Sok Siphana

-(សុក ស៊ីផាន់ណា; born April 16, 1960) is a Cambodian politician, diplomat, former lawyer, and academician serving as Senior Minister in charge of Special Missions (Multilateral Trade and Economic Affairs) in the 7th mandate of the Royal Government of Cambodia since August 22, 2023.
+Sok Siphana (សុក ស៊ីផាន់ណា; born April 16, 1960) is a Cambodian politician, diplomat, former lawyer, and academician serving as Senior Minister in charge of Special Missions (Multilateral Trade and Economic Affairs) in the 7th mandate of the Royal Government of Cambodia since August 22, 2023.
 He is also the 1st Vice-Chair of the Council of Legal Reform, Chairman of the Trade Policy Advisory Board, and Chair of the Committee on the Promotion of Resolutions of Private Sector Issues, which operates under the Cabinet of the Prime Minister.

 Early life and education

 Sok spent his adolescent life in the Killing Fields of Cambodia, before moving to the United States as a refugee in 1980.
 He holds multiple law degrees from institutions across the United States, Australia, and France.
 He earned a Juris Doctor (J.D.) from Widener University School of Law in Delaware, United States (1992), a Doctor of Philosophy (Ph.D.) from Bond University School of Law in Queensland, Australia (2009), and a Docteur en Droit from Université Paris II Panthéon-Assas, France (2022).